surifirstpin/Acubi_documentation/Version.5/Reports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/0c40bcaa8d70982ecbd36c04499e478e0ad2042f/images/full_sort.png)

-**13.** The total time taken to build a query for a report is displayed at top of the report screen.

-**14.** The total number of rows fetched displayed just below that.
+**13.** The total time taken to build a query for a report is displayed at top of the report screen and Total number of rows fetched displayed just below that.

 **15.**  Select the  **check box** for totals, to display total sum values of the measure fields.